Nature at its best

 The entire region is a true paradise for outdoor activities in every season.
 Lake Garda, in particular, has a unique climate: mild days during winter, warm but never unbearably hot days during the long summer.
 It’s really a magical place, nestled between mountains and olive groves.
 And its crystal-clear waters and reliable winds will give both beginners and sports pros alike an incomparable emotional experience.

-The area of Folgaria and Passo Coe is another fascinating destination, particularly in winter, when the blanket of snow make the landscape almost surreal.
-Then there’s Millegrobbe, a magic and pristine place known as the “Canada of the Italian Alps”.
+The area of Folgaria, Passo Coe and Millegrobbe is another fascinating destination, particularly in winter, when the blanket of snow make the landscape almost surreal.

-Farther north, we selected other places of excellence: Paganella, with its stunning views on the Brenta Group, the Adige Valley and Lake Garda; the Dolomites of Pampeago-Obereggen, protected by UNESCO; Tonale Pass, where to breath the wilderness of nature.
+Farther north, we selected other places of excellence: Paganella, with its stunning views on the Brenta Group, the Adige Valley and Lake Garda; the Dolomites of Pampeago-Obereggen, protected by UNESCO; Resia Pass and Val d’Ultimo, where to breath the wilderness of nature.

 Last but not least, Trento, Rovereto, Bolzano and Merano, real Alpine pearls.
 And then the entire region is rich in culture and traditions: historical towns and villages, dreamy castles and magnificent palaces, WWI galleries and trenches (in particular, in the extraordinary Vallarsa), museums and art galleries, music and local festivals dedicated to food & wine – not to forget the famous Christmas markets.